Flatwound String Reviews

 These strings are the most expensive of the lot, and I would recommend trying them somewhere if you can before committing to buy.
 Personally, they’re a little too floppy feeling for my taste and lack some of that classic low-end girth, but I know several bassists that love them.

-Thomastik-Infeld Accordion Accessory (JF344)
+Thomastik-Infeld Accordion Accessory (JF344), Natural

 GHS Precision